Dhruvgodara029/DmentiaX/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 🙏 Acknowledgments

-- Smart India Hackathon for providing the platform to develop this solution
-- All contributors and supporters of this project
-- The open-source community for the amazing tools and libraries

----

 **Made with ❤️ for early dementia detection and cognitive health monitoring**